microsoft/graph-drilldown/packages/types/docsTemp/types.api.md

     value?: string;
 }

-// Warning: (ae-missing-release-tag) "ColumnDef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ColumnDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface ColumnDef {
+export interface ColumnDefinition {
     // (undocumented)
     dataType: string;
     // (undocumented)